 Any words of advice for those writers who want to be where you are some day?
 Keep practicing.
 I don’t write in rhyme because I want the thoughts and words to flow as fluently as possible.
 Most rhyming poems communicate the effort in achieving the rhyme.
 When I’m reading, I want to see what is being discussed, and not be drawn to an effort which too often appears obvious.
 Therefore, just write, but give your readers something to hold onto.
 Imagery.
 And be honest.
 And since poetry publishers are subjective, you can’t afford to stop submitting after a rejection.
 Plus, you will, undoubtedly, notice how some publishers haven’t even read the work before rejecting it.
 You abided by their “theme” guidelines—and they say you didn’t.
 They didn’t read it.
 This is one of the more obvious reasons to not just stop after a rejection.

 You know your work deserves more respect than that.
 Just because editors are busy, they don’t have to be that rude, and some editors become editors because they’re tired of how they were treated as writers.
 And beware of magazines that say there is no theme.
 One will develop as submissions roll in.
 They’ll then tell you—all of a sudden—that you didn’t submit according to the theme.
 Oh, and that SASE.
 You cannot, I repeat, cannot forget a SASE (Self-Addressed Stamped Envelope) when sending a snail submission.
 Small presses can’t afford the postage and you will be “punished.”
 Even major magazines expect the SASE.
-I think I forgot a SASE once
+I think I forgot a SASE once.

 I had read enough stories and spoke to a friend who told me a story, so I always included one.
 Remember that SASE!
 There was a time when I remembered the SASE but the publisher misplaced it—and gave me a snail lecture.
 I told him to look for the SASE that I had, indeed, sent.
 Of course, there was no “Oh, we found it” on their part, even though they’d found it.